mmarseglia/packer-templates/README.md

-#packer-templates
+# packer-templates

 Packer template for building Vagrant base boxes.
-The template is written to be customized at the os and application layers.
-Customization is achived for an image by creating a variable file and corresponding scripts.
+Written to be customized at the os and application layers.
+Customization is achieved by creating a variable file and corresponding scripts.

-##Terms

-* operating system (OS)
-	* CentOS 6.x, RHEL, etc.
-	* The operating system and version.

-##Methodology

-The OS is used to create customizable images without changing the template.
-The "application" layer adds customizations for a specific application.
+## Method

+Application customization is layered on top of a standard OS template.
+The application layer consists of specific application customizations.

 Scripts are applied in order: